arangesh/arangesh.github.io/_pages/testbeds.md

 permalink: /testbeds/
 ---

-As part of the [Laboratory for Intelligent & Safe Automobiles (LISA)](http://cvrr.ucsd.edu/), I have contributed to the design, development, calibration, operation and troubleshooting of very unique and heavily sensorized testbeds.
+As part of the [Laboratory for Intelligent & Safe Automobiles (LISA)](http://cvrr.ucsd.edu/), I have contributed to the design, development, calibration, operation and troubleshooting of unique and heavily sensorized testbeds.
 I have detailed some of those endeavors below.

 {% include base_path %}